 (c) A proposed monitoring and quality assurance plan consistent with the requirements of this chapter, ch.
 NR 182, and s.
 1.11, Stats.
 The monitoring plan shall provide for adequate monitoring of project-related environmental changes during the course of the permitted activity and for such additional period of time as is necessary to satisfactorily complete reclamation and completely release the permit holder from the financial securities required under s.
 293.51 (1), Stats.
-The monitoring plan shall include monitoring locations on the prospecting site and locations both upgradient and downgradient of the prospecting site.
 The plan shall summarize all project-related environmental monitoring programs and may cross reference monitoring provisions required under other permits, approvals, or licenses issued by the department.